Haldon ForestSat 30 Dec

 Local events are usually low key and in the 'localised' area, ideal for newcomers to try the sport and Training events are non competitive and used for training and coaching, aimed at members of the club, but they can attract people from neighbouring clubs, and are often ideal for newcomers to try the sport.
 Regional events attract participants from around the local Region, National events are high quality competitions that will attract people from far away, Major events are Major Events such as a British Championships.
 Virtual events are where there are no physical controls being used.
 Your presence at a control is registered using an App on your mobile phone, normally the free MapRun6 App.

-Terrain type: Woodland & Forest
+Terrain type: Forest

 Overview